stardothosting/shift8-gravitysap/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of the Shift8 Gravity Forms SAP B1 Integration plugin.
+Initial release of the Shift8 Integration for Gravity Forms and SAP Business One plugin.

 ---

-# Shift8 Gravity Forms SAP B1 Integration
+# Shift8 Integration for Gravity Forms and SAP Business One

 A secure WordPress plugin that integrates Gravity Forms with SAP Business One, automatically creating Business Partner records from form submissions.